CounsellorPolonius/KenLab3D/ReadMe.md

 ## Major Changes
  - Made the res/drawable-nodpi/overlay_controls_game invisible.
 Controls are still there but you'll have to remember where they were.
  - Modified lines 2485 and 2626 (writeLE32 and readLE32) of oldlab3d.c because Android Studio ran into errors (in call to 'read', 'count' bytes overflows the given object).
 Values were changed from 4 to 2.
 AFAIK this has no effect on the game.

+## Future Plans
+ - Add strafing (L and R) buttons to the touch controls.
+This will enable me to use both joysticks for touch mapping (one for moving U/D/L/R and one for looking L/R).
+ - Release a new version with updated touch controls as well as one version with the added controls but visible.